nylssoft/MynaPasswordReaderMAUI/README.md

 # MynaPasswordReaderMAUI
 Example project for Microsoft MAUI framework.
-Reads passwords published with MynaPasswordManager
+Reads passwords published with MynaPasswordManager on stockfleth.eu.